4 Ways to Use Aquifer High Value Care Across Your Curriculum

 This cross-disciplinary course covers a range of topics, including internal medicine, surgery, gynecology, psychiatry, family medicine, and pediatrics.

-All Clinical Excellence Case Sets, including Diagnostic Excellence, will follow a new course structure.
+All Clinical Excellence Case Sets, including Diagnostic Excellence, now include:

-After completing the principles module, students unlock additional application cases (the existing Diagnostic Excellence cases) that explore realistic case scenarios.
-Application cases are concise and focus on one area of a patient encounter, and are centered around asking students to make important clinical decisions.
+• Application Cases: Brief, realistic case scenarios that focus on one area of a patient encounter, and are centered around asking students to make important clinical decisions.
 Content models evidence-based best practices and communication strategies, exploring the real-world impacts on care and potential harm.
 At the end of each case, a reflection question asks the students to consider key takeaways, implications for their future practice, or personal wellness.
 Each application case also includes self-assessment questions that extend the learning to other scenarios.

 From Our Cases